Authority: Issued by Executive Vice Chancellor and Provost & Vice Chancellor for Finance and Administration

 7.1.2 In cases where externally-funded work is being performed by twelve-month faculty at a remote operation, and the work performed is in addition to the individual’s regular departmental load, any charges for such work representing additional compensation above the Base Salary are allowable, provided that such arrangements are specifically provided for as part of the sponsored-project agreement or otherwise approved in writing, in advance, by the sponsoring agency.
 These payments require the approval in advance by the Department Head and Dean (not designee) of the faculty member’s home department.

 7.1.3 Instruction.
 Subject to prior approval by the department head of the faculty member’s home department 12-month faculty members may be allowed to take on an overload University teaching responsibility beyond their SME duties for additional compensation.
 The faculty member’s primary employment responsibilities take priority over any additional part-time teaching assignments.
-This teaching responsibility must be carried out outside the effort articulated in the faculty member’s SME.
+This teaching responsibility must be carried out outside the effort articulated in the faculty member’s SFR.

 7.1.4 Summer instructional salary must not be authorized for the supervision of summer graduate student research.